wix-incubator/exodus/docs/index.md

 Here's [why](exodus-intro.md) you should.

-Here's how you can using our automated migration tool:
+Here's how you can use our automated migration tool:
 * Add the Zinc Maven plugin to your root pom.xml.
 * Re-build your Maven repo.
-* Clone our repo.
+* Clone exodus repo or download latest release.
 * Run the migration tool.
 * Enjoy faster Bazel builds.